Copyright 2026 Philippe Billet assisted by LLMs in free mode: chatGPT, Qwen, Deepseek, Gemini, Claude, le chat Mistral.

 dict

-- 'function': a callable that evaluates the symbol
+A callable that evaluates the symbol.

 """